akshata-01/Ethical-Hacking-Notes/README.md

-# Ethical-Hacking-Course-Notes-
+# Ethical-Hacking-Notes
-This is a repo for my work on the ethical hacking course on Udemy.
+Documentation for my notes on Ethical Hacking.

 ### What's Hacking
  - Simply put, Gaining access to something you were not supposed to have access to.
 Doing stuff that you're not supposed to be able to do,